 What is Apert syndrome?

-The mutation causes the bones of the skull to fuse together much earlier than usual, before the brain is fully grown.
+The mutation, usually evident at birth, causes the bones of the skull to fuse together much earlier than usual, before the brain is fully grown.
 Pressure from the brain as it grows pushes the bones of the head and face out of shape.
 This brain compression can affect a child’s intellectual development.

 Apert syndrome also affects the hands and feet and a range of internal body organs.